mihai2000q/ConsiliumTempus-be/docs/domain/aggregates/Aggregate.Workspace.md

 - **Not Found** when the workspace cannot be found
 - **Personal Workspace** when the workspace is personal (used to restrict deletion)
+- **Collaborator Not Found** when the collaborator cannot be found within the workspace

 ### Value Objects